 After your Margin Account has been opened, you may transfer cash or existing securities into it to use as collateral.

 - To transfer securities from other Phillip Securities Trading Accounts into your Margin Account, kindly contact your FA/TR for assistance.
 Don’t have their contact?
 Kindly give our customer hotline a call at (+65) 6531 1555 to inquire.

 - To transfer in securities from other counter-parties into your Margin Account, kindly contact your FA/TR for assistance.

 - To transfer in your securities from CDP into your Margin Account, visit any of our Phillip Investor Centres here with your NRIC or contact your FA/TR for assistance.
 Please note CDP transfer charges are $10.70 per counter. which will be deducted from your trading account.

 As Bond Financing involves the use of leverage, your portfolio may experience higher volatility due to magnified gains and losses.

-When your collateral value falls below a required margin ratio, you may be subjected to a margin call.
+When your collateral value falls below the required maintenance margin, you may be subjected to a margin call.
 This means you may potentially lose more than your initial investment in the event of adverse price declines or in cases of bond defaults.

-Learn more about our margin ratios and margin calls in our Information Sheet.
+Learn more on the required maintenance margin and margin calls in our Information Sheet.